 It’s… unclear the point Aysha means to make here, if any?
 There’s some vague gesture towards linking Sarah’s video to oppression of minority groups, but it’s not at all coherent.
 The argument seems to be “to talk about the company I work at in any capacity is to be complicit in horrors”, which is of course absurd.

-There exists a narrative among some groups that the Snake Solutions crowd reacts extremely poorly to even mild criticism.
+There exists a narrative that the Snake Solutions crowd reacts extremely poorly to even mild criticism.
 That they accuse perceived critics — no matter how mundane the criticism — as being transphobic, or racist, or stalkers, even when those accusations don’t make any sense in the situation, or are obviously false.
-These tweets certainly don’t do much in the way of disproving that narrative, which is a shame.
+But the accusations alone ensure their targets are harassed.
+These tweets and the harassment I received because of them certainly don’t do much in the way of disproving that narrative, which is a shame.

 Someone replied to Aysha’s earlier tweet pointing out that WP isn’t reachable, correctly citing my article as a counterexample: